Sid Freudenstein

-Sidney A. Freudenstein (born May 18, 1945) is an American gymnast.
+Sidney A. Freudenstein (born May 18, 1945) is an American gymnast and coach.
+A graduate of Anaheim High School, he won the CIF-Southern Section all-around champion as a senior.
 He was a member of the United States men's national artistic gymnastics team and competed in eight events at the 1968 Summer Olympics.
+Following the end of his competitive career, he became head coach at the University of Colorado.